adrien-fort/gic-cbs/docs/Assumptions.rst

 The code is currently designed around several assumptions:
     | 1)The movie name can be more than one word and even have a number (e.g. Die Hard 2)
     | 2)0 is not an acceptable number for # of rows or # of seats per row, this would not make sense in the real world
+    | 3)While the current code wouldn't allow for a booking ID to be skipped the code is currently build to create a new ID which is +1 from the max existing ID

 Snippet
 --------